 You may efficiently manage inventory, speeding up your fulfillment process and lowering expenses with the help of a customizable, automated Order Management System (OMS).
 A smart OMS will choose how to complete each order best and effectively utilize your network.

-It can save expenses and make split shipments an option by optimizing orders in accordance with both commercial and logistical requirements.
+It can save expenses and make split shipments an option by optimizing orders in accordance with both commercial shipping and logistical requirements.

 Benefits of Split Shipments for Online Customers